So, what are exogenous ketones? If you’re absolutely new to the ketogenic diet and exogenous ketones, then this post will be useful for you.

 For boosting physical or mental performance: Just take the exogenous ketone salts 30 minutes before you plan to begin.
 If you are having KetoBlitz or KetoForce, these are so fast acting that you can take them as you are starting your workout and even during exercise.

 For catalysing fat loss: They can be taken as a meal or snack replacement.
-Exogenous Ketones really boost your energy levels and suppress appetite, so you will not feel hungry and they also tend to curb carb cravings.
-Because they suppress appetite, they make fasting far easier too.
+Exogenous Ketones really boost your energy levels and suppress appetite.
+So, you will not feel hungry and they also tend to curb carb cravings.
+Because they suppress appetite, they make fasting and eating at a caloric deficit far easier too.

-In general, when choosing an exogenous ketone supplement go for your preferred flavours and also take into account the added ingredients.
-For example, Pruvit Keto//OS MAX includes added BCAAs and taurine, some brands include caffeine and Perfect Keto base is high in magnesium.
+In general, when choosing an exogenous ketone supplement, go for your preferred flavours and also take into account the added ingredients.
+For example, Pruvit Keto//OS MAX includes added BCAAs and taurine, some brands include caffeine, and Perfect Keto base is high in magnesium.
+Ketologic has very pure in ingredients and Kegenix Prime has added MCT Powder for further elevated Ketone Levels.

-Remember that exogenous ketones support the transition to the ketogenic diet as well as boosting physical and mental energy and can wonderfully support fat loss when combined with a calorie restrictive diet.
+Remember that exogenous ketones support the transition to the ketogenic diet as well as boosting physical and mental energy.
+It can also wonderfully support fat loss when combined with a calorie restrictive diet.

 It is absolutely essential that you keep your electrolytes up, so do add extra mineral (volcanic, himalayan or celtic) salt to your food and extra magnesium too.
 Keeping your electrolytes up is the most important thing to remember when you start transitioning to the ketogenic diet.
 Find out how to replenish your electrolytes here.